Major Controversies Surrounding Erin Andrews: A Detailed Timeline

 March 2013: Motion to Quash Subpoena

-In March 2013, Erin Andrews's lawyers filed a motion in Los Angeles Superior Court seeking to quash a subpoena from Marriott, claiming the request was an attempt to "harass and embarrass" Andrews.
+In March 2013, Erin Andrews's lawyers filed a motion in Los Angeles Superior Court seeking to quash a subpoena from Marriott seeking her payroll records, medical records, and other employment information.

-October 2015: Files Lawsuit Against Marriott and Barrett
+October 2015: Filed Suit Against Marriott and Barrett

-In October 2015, Erin Andrews filed a suit against the Nashville Marriott and Barrett for $75 million.
+In October 2015, Erin Andrews filed a suit against the Nashville Marriott and Michael Barrett for $75 million relating to the videotaping incident.

-On February 22, 2016, jury selection began for Erin Andrews's lawsuit hearing against the Nashville Marriott and Barrett.
+On February 22, 2016, jury selection began for Erin Andrews's lawsuit against the Nashville Marriott and Michael Barrett.

-On March 7, 2016, after a two-week trial, the jury awarded Erin Andrews $55 million in her lawsuit against Barrett and the hotel management company.
+On March 7, 2016, after a two-week trial, the jury awarded Erin Andrews $55 million in her lawsuit against the Nashville Marriott and Michael Barrett.